 Around the coast of France kelp abundances vary independently of the latitude.
 Brittany constitutes a mosaic of contrasting conditions, with the western and north-western regions being colder and less affected by climate change than the other three regions (Derrien-Courtel et al. 2013; Gallon et al. 2014).
-The highest abundance of L. digitata and L. hyperborea is found in these two colder regions and correlate with higher genetic diversity although a trend of decrease in these species´ abundance is revealed for some parts of the central European coasts for small isolated marginal populations (Billot et al. 2003; Valero et al. 2011; Couceiro et al. 2013; Robuchon et al. 2014).
-Signs of maladaptive response (alteration of meiosis) of L. digitata at its southern edge of its distribution (Southern Brittany) becaem apparent where genetic diversity is reduced (Oppliger et al. 2014).
+The highest abundance of L. digitata and L. hyperborea is found in these two colder regions and correlates with higher genetic diversity, although a trend of decrease in these species´ abundance is revealed for some parts of the central European coasts for small isolated marginal populations (Billot et al. 2003; Valero et al. 2011; Couceiro et al. 2013; Robuchon et al. 2014).
+Signs of maladaptive response (alteration of meiosis) of L. digitata at its southern edge of its distribution (Southern Brittany) became apparrent where genetic diversity has declined (Oppliger et al. 2014).
 Such a response means that this European kelp species is at risk of local extinction as predicted by Ecological Niche Models under global change scenarios (Assis et al. 2015a, Raybaud et al. 2013).
 However, some acclimation, e.g. for more turbid water, has been reported (Delebecq et al. 2013).
 These decreases could be compensated locally by S. polyschides, that has already been reported to be an opportunistic species (Peteiro et al. 2006; Engelen et al. 2011).
 Engelen et al. (2011) showed that recolonization is faster for S. polyschides than L. digitata during the first year after experimental eradication in Brittany although L. digitata populations seem to outcompete S. polyschides after this period .
 In the specific case of U. pinnatifida, most of its present-day distribution in France seems to be explained by past farming activities of this seaweed which were the triggers for the initial establishment of populations in natural habitats then human-made infrastructures (marinas, seawalls) were important pathways for its spread (Voisin et al. 2005; Grulois et al. 2011).
 Aquaculture is also the primary vector of its introduction in Spain (Baez et al. 2010).
-Local expansion has been documented in Brittany, as in Britain and Ireland (Minchin and Nunn 2014), in the last two decades whereas Mediterranean populations decline, probably as a response to warm temperature..
-There is thus a qualitative global invasive trend (i.e. expansion) of U. pinnatifida in Northern Europe.
+Local expansion has been documented in Brittany, as in Britain and Ireland (Minchin and Nunn 2014), in the last two decades whereas Mediterranean populations decline, probably as a response to warm temperature.
+There is thus a qualitative invasive trend (i.e. expansion) of U. pinnatifida in Northern Europe.
 However, this expansion cannot be ascertained with accuracy in the absence of quantitative data.
-Several years ago, Strayer et al. (2006) emphasized the importance of repeated surveys and monitoring programs for understanding the long-term effects of non-native species but such surveys are very rarely carried out
+Several years ago, Strayer et al. (2006) emphasized the importance of repeated surveys and monitoring programs for understanding the long-term effects of non-native species but such surveys are very rarely carried out.